 - Nine Reasons Why MMA Is the Greatest Sport On The Planet

 Most households outfitted with cable or satellite television services are familiar with video on demand.
-Users can select from a list of available movies, documentaries, and cartoons what they would like to view and the time that they want to watch the program.
+Users can select from a list of available movies, documentaries, and cartoons what they want to view and when to watch the program.
 A fee is added to the service for each program that is selected.
 The interactive TV model would build upon the popularity of video on demand and enhance the service.

-The latest advance in Internet TV is called IPTV or Internet Protocol TV, also known as interactive personalized TV.
-It is attempting to bring television viewing to home watchers in a way that has been personalized just for the viewer.
-IPTV is taking advantage of mash-up technology so there are various layers of music, graphics, video, and text on a screen.
-As a viewer, you can select what information you want to be displayed.
+The latest advance in Internet TV is called IPTV or Internet Protocol TV, also known as interactive, personalized TV.
+It attempts to bring television viewing to home watchers in a way that has been personalized just for the viewer.
+IPTV uses mash-up technology, so various layers of music, graphics, video, and text are on a screen.
+As a viewer, you can select the information you want to be displayed.

-For example, there might be scrolling text shown to the viewer as he positions the remote control in a certain way that would be hooked into an entertainment database such as IMDB.
-The text will give the viewer an actor’s name and past movie and television credits.
-If the viewer was watching sports, he would be able to get access to the player’s stats.
-With another remote control button, the viewer could find out what outfit the actor is wearing and order it for himself right from the comfort of his own recliner or sofa.
-Users will be able to interact with their television the way that they currently do with their computer.
-This functionality adds a new dimension to voting polls that so many reality television shows use today.
+Users can interact with their television how they currently do with their computers.
+For example, the scrolling text might be shown to the viewer as he positions the remote control in a way that would be hooked into an entertainment database such as IMDB.
+The reader will give the viewer an actor’s name and past movie and television credits.
+If the viewer were watching sports, he would get access to the Player’s stats.
+With another remote control button, the viewer can find out what outfit the actor is wearing and order it right from the comfort of his recliner or sofa.
+This functionality adds a new dimension to voting polls that many reality television shows use today.

 IPTV is currently being tested now to work out the delivery system.
 The programming will be delivered by network infrastructure such as a broadband device.
-In order for the product to become a success, there will need to be sufficient infrastructure to handle the demands of the users.
-No one will be happy if the feeds are slow or if the picture pixilated or breaks up during the transmission.
-The ongoing testing will also be trying to determine the average user interest in such a service.
-How much would people be willing to pay in order to have the interactive television?
+For the product to succeed, there will need to be sufficient infrastructure to handle the demands of the users.
+No one will be happy if the feeds are slow or the picture is pixilated or breaks up during the transmission.
+The ongoing testing will also try to determine the average user interest in such a service.
+How much would people be willing to pay to have interactive television?

-You can get a taste of online TV by putting “online TV” into any search engine.
+You can taste online TV by putting “online TV” into any search engine.
 The results will be lists of online TV aggregators.
 The aggregators gather television programming from all over the world and allow users to watch the programs online.
-All videos require Windows Media Player or Quick Time real Player to be installed on your computer in order to watch the programs.
-If you were curious to see what a news programming from Vietnam or Italy looks like, you can watch it from your computer.
+All videos require Windows Media Player or Quick Time Real Player to be installed on your computer to watch the programs.
+If you were curious to see what news programming from Vietnam or Italy looks like, you could watch it from your computer.

-Online TV allows you to choose which programs you are interested in from a variety of different ways.
+Online TV allows you to choose which programs you are interested in in various ways.
 You can select programming by country of interest or genre.
-Genres consist of cartoons, children’s shows, games, drama, comedies, humor, news, and adult programming.
+Genres include cartoons, children’s shows, games, drama, comedies, humor, news, and adult programming.
 Big players in online movie programming are Hula.
-Hula is a joint venture of NBC and News Corp.
-Full-length prime time television shows are available to watch for free as are full-length major motion pictures.
-The site generates revenue by the advertising it runs.
+Hula is a joint venture of NBC,, and News Corp.
+Full-length prime-time television shows, as are full-length major motion pictures, are available for free.
+The site generates revenue through the advertising it runs.
 It is free to all viewers who live in the United States.

-Television is starting to embrace the model of operation similar to the music industry.
-A recording artist releases his album and all of the songs are available to the public should they decide to listen to the music whenever they wanted to hear it.
-Television networks have been operating on the network’s programming schedule and not the television viewers schedule.
-That is about to change with the advances that are being made with IPTV.
+Television is starting to embrace a operation model similar to the music industry.
+A recording artist releases his album, and all of the songs are available to the public should they decide to listen to the music whenever they want to hear it.
+Television networks have been operating on the network’s programming schedule,, not the television viewers’ schedule.
+That is about to change with the advances made with IPTV.
 You won’t have to wait a whole week to see the next installment of The Office.
-The series will be out in there as video on demand is now for viewers to decide to watch whenever they choose.
+The series will be out there as video on demand now for viewers to watch whenever they choose.